sisinflab/elliot/docs/source/guide/config.rst

 ``hyper_max_evals`` **int** field: where applicable, it defines the number of samples to consider for hyperparameter evaluation

-To fully understand how to conduct hyperparameter optimization in Elliot, please refer to the corresponding section XXX
+To fully understand how to conduct hyperparameter optimization in Elliot, please refer to the corresponding section **XXX**

 Finally, *model_parameter_0*, *model_parameter_1*, and *model_parameter_2* represents the model-specific parameters.

-For further details on model-specific parameters see the corresponding section XXX.
+For further details on model-specific parameters see the corresponding section **XXX**.

 Example: